acousticrobot/rubello_site/README.md

     A paragraph...no synatax indicator needed... will go on until the next carriage return

     %img example_1.jpg
-    %img-caption A caption for the image
+    %caption A caption for the image

-    A paragraph...with a link %link [ slug_to_link_to, Title or other Linking Text ] in the middle of it.
+    An in-line link %link[slug_to_link_to,Title or other Linking Text] in the middle of a paragraph.

 ### Will Compile to: